 According to 2018 census information, there are approximately 2,420,763 individuals that make up the total adult population in Iowa (18 and older).
-Of this total, approximately 198,503 individuals have no high school diploma (8.2 percent).
-In addition, 93,111 (1.6 percent) identified as "speaking English less than very well."
-This means approximately one in 12 adults across Iowa are affected by employment and educational barriers.
-Every year, Iowa adult education enrolls nearly 12,000 adults in a basic skills program where they can earn a high school credential, develop vocational skills, and continue their academic pursuits to achieve additional credentials that may be needed for reaching their educational or employment goals.
+Of this total, approximately 93,111 (1.6 percent) identified as "speaking English less than very well."
+Every year, Iowa adult education enrolls nearly 6,000 adults in an ESL program where they can learn English, develop vocational skills, and continue their academic pursuits to achieve additional credentials that may be needed for reaching their educational or employment goals.

 The Department, and its evaluation team for this RFP, has sole discretion to determine whether a variance from the RFP specifications should result in either disqualification or reduction in scoring of a proposal.
 Rephrasing of the content provided in this RFP will, at best, be considered minimally responsive.
 The Department seeks detailed yet succinct responses that demonstrate the Applicant's experience and ability to perform the requirements specified throughout this document.
-The Department is also seeking an Applicant that can demonstrate collaboration and innovation by rethinking adult education and literacy services in Iowa.
+The Department is also seeking an Applicant that can demonstrate collaboration and innovation by rethinking integrated English literacy and civics education in Iowa.
 Responses will score well that can demonstrate how:

-- adults learn anytime, anywhere, at their own pace and can earn credentials faster; - integrated education and training programs is the rule, not the exception; - more apprenticeships are available to adults; - adults earn a high school equivalency diploma while going to college; and - opportunities for English language learners is not too limited to prepare them for successful careers.
+- adults learn anytime, anywhere, at their own pace and can earn credentials faster; - access and inclusion in integrated education and training programs is the rule, not the exception; - opportunities for English language learners is not too limited to prepare them for successful careers; and - employers are playing a larger role in educating low-skilled adults.